-Lora Tod is a Michigan Registered Acupuncturist.
+Lora Tod is a Michigan Licensed Acupuncturist.
 She graduated Summa Cum Laude with the combined degrees of Bachelor of Science in Nutrition and Master of Science in Oriental Medicine from the Midwest College of Oriental Medicine, Chicago, Illinois, in 2007.
 She has also earned the designation of Diplomate of Oriental Medicine by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM.)

 Originally from a business background, Lora found her way to Traditional Chinese Medicine by embracing alternative therapies for her own health.
 Her passion for it grew through really seeing the impact that alternative therapies and changes in diet and lifestyle could make on many chronic conditions.
 While completing over 900 hours of practical training in the Midwest College’s free student clinic in the inner-city of Chicago, Lora treated hundreds of patients with long-term chronic pain and complex internal medicine problems with great results.
 She has also completed cosmetic acupuncture training in the Mei Zen facial and abdominal protocols.